What is a care home top-up fee?

 What you need to know before agreeing to pay a care home top-up

-Before agreeing to pay a top-up fee for a relative, consider carefully whether you can afford the payment on an ongoing basis.
+Before agreeing to pay a care home top-up fee for a loved one, consider carefully whether you can afford the payment on an ongoing basis.
 Think about what would happen if your own circumstances were to change in future.
 Might this result in you being unable to afford the top-up?

 Once you agree to pay the top-up, you’ll sign a contract and will then be legally obliged to make the payments at the agreed times.